marcglasberg/asyncredux.com/flutter/basics/failed-actions.md

 In other words, if something wrong happens in an action, and it's something that the user can fix, you can `throw UserException('Some error message')` with a suitable error message.

-For example, if a user is transferring money and the amount is zero,
-you don't want to log this as an error, but you want to show a message to the user saying "You can't transfer zero money":
+For example, if a user is transferring money and the amount is zero, you don't want to log this as an error, but you want to show a message to the user saying "You cannot transfer zero money":

 ```dart
 class TransferMoneyAction extends AppAction {